ariakit/ariakit/packages/reakit/src/Composite/README.md

 You can still attach event handlers to `CompositeItem` just like it were using the roving tabindex method.
 You don't need to change anything else to make it work.

+> The `unstable_virtual` prop is still experimental and may change in future patch and minor releases.

 <!-- eslint-disable no-alert -->

 ```jsx